The 500 Year Archive site is a searchable online research tool created by the FHYA research project.

-This refers to institutions or private collectors which hold custody of the items that the FHYA has selected to appear on the site.
+This refers to institutions or private collectors who hold custody of the items that the FHYA has selected to appear on the 500 Year Archive site.

-This refers to the repositories (including the Private Collection category and the Library) which house the items which the FHYA draws on.
+This refers to the repositories (including the Private Collection category and the Additional Resources) which house the items which the 500 Year Archive draws on.

 • Archival Descriptions:

 Archival descriptions occur at all levels (collections, selections, series, files, items, and variations of these in accordance with institutional standards).
 They offer contextual information about the archival materials at each level.

 Makers and Shapers (Authority) Records identify and offer information about the various actors involved in the making and handling of collections, selections, series, files, and items.

 • User Comments:

 These are direct contributions made by members of the public on the 500 Year Archive website.
 These include texts, sound, or images uploaded by members of the public as Additional Resources, as well as public comments linked to archival items that may include references, links to other websites, and links to material that the member of the public has uploaded on the 500 Year Archive as Additional Resources.